sankalpdayal/RobotArmPerception/README.md

 #### 2. Model Building
 Using this training data I build a SVM classifier.
-The script that I used is [train_svm.py](pr2_robot/scripts/train_svm.py) I tried two 3 different kernels and found `linear` performed the best with value of `C=0.1`.
+The script that I used is [train_svm.py](pr2_robot/scripts/train_svm.py) I tried 3 different kernels and found `linear` performed the best with value of `C=0.1`.
 I used 50 fold cross validation.
-The performance of the classifier can be visualized in the following table.
+The performance of the classifier can be visualized in the following confusion matrices.

 ![Confusion Matrices](images/confMat.JPG)